4 Questions to Ask Before Replacing Your HVAC System

 Should I Make Home Energy Improvements First?

 When replacing your HVAC system, it’s wise to conduct an energy audit first.
 A professional energy auditor will inspect your home using special techniques and tools, such as a blower door test — a test that utilizes a blower door machine to depressurize your home and an infrared camera to identify any air leaks.
 After determining where energy loss is occurring, the auditor will suggest upgrades you can make to prevent it.
 You’ll receive a report detailing ways you can improve the overall efficiency of your home, which can maximize the energy savings you’ll experience with a new HVAC unit.

 If you don’t have time to wait on a professional audit, you can conduct a mini-audit of your own.
 Examine doors and windows for air leaks, check your insulation, and switch out your lighting for more energy-efficient options.

-Are you ready to replace your HVAC unit?
-Give our HVAC experts at Advanced Home Comfort a call at (972) 996-2511 today.
+Contact the HVAC experts at Advanced Home Comfort today.
 We’d love to set you up with the perfect new unit for your home.